-Supposed case: Termination of dealings with a trading partner that does not meet certain standards associated with greenhouse gas reduction
+Supposed case 54: Termination of dealings with a trading partner that does not meet certain standards associated with greenhouse gas reduction

 The competent authority for Service A has prescribed, in its guidelines, that enterprises providing Service A assume the duty to strive to reduce greenhouse gas emissions by 3% each year.
 Enterprise X that provides Service A has not fulfilled the duty to strive on the basis of its management decision.
-Enterprise Y, which is a manufacturer of Product B used for Service A, has independently judged that, in light of its own social responsibility, it is not desirable to conduct business with Enterprise X due to its failure to fulfill the duty to strive prescribed by the competent authority, and has decided to terminate its supply of Product B, which Enterprise Y has so far sold to Enterprise X.
+Enterprise Y, which is a manufacturer of Product B used for Service A, has independently found that, in light of its own social responsibility, it is not desirable to conduct business with X due to its failure to fulfill the duty to strive prescribed by the competent authority, and has decided to terminate its supply of Product B, which Y has so far sold to X.

-[Commentary] This act means refusal to deal with an enterprise has not fulfilled the goal of reducing greenhouse gas prescribed by the competent authority by independent judgement.
-Social public purpose of the act, that is, execution of its own social responsibility has rationality, and, in light of that an enterprise's decision to conduct business with which enterprise is basically fallen into the enterprise's freedom on choice of trading partners, the act has the adequacy of the means.
-Therefore, the act can be implemented without posing a problem under the Antimonopoly Act.
+[Commentary] This act is an individual refusal to deal with an enterprise which has not fulfilled the goal of reducing greenhouse gas prescribed by the competent authority.
+The act has been implemented following its social public purpose.
+It has not been executed as a means to ensure the effectiveness of a violation of the Antimonopoly Act or as a means to achieve an unjust purpose under the same Act.
+A decision of an enterprise to have dealings with which enterprise is basically fallen into the enterprise's freedom on choice of trading partners.
+Therefore, the act can be implemented without posing problems under the Antimonopoly Act.

-Part II Restraints on the Business Activities of Trading Partners and Selection of Trading Partners (8): Individual refusal to deal2
+Part II Restraints on Business Activities of Trading Partners and Selection of Trading Partners (8): Individual refusal to deal (ii)